-When the Random engine is used in an multi-threaded environment, there must be a way to parallelize the sequential PRNG.
-Usually this is done by taking the elements of the sequence of pseudo-random numbers and distribute them among the threads.
-There are essentially four different parallelizations techniques used in practice: Random seeding, Parameterization, Block splitting and Leapfrogging.
+When the Random engine is used in a multi-threaded environment, there must be a way to parallelize the sequential PRNG.
+Usually this is done by taking the elements of the sequence of pseudo-random numbers and distributing them among the threads.
+There are essentially four different parallelization techniques used in practice: Random seeding, Parameterization, Block splitting and Leapfrogging.